hael/SIMPLE/README.txt

     $ mkdir build
     $ cd build

-4. compile and install SIMPLE 2.5:
+4. Compile and install SIMPLE 2.5:

     $ cmake ../
     $ make -j install

-This will lead to installing SIMPLE in the 'build' directory.
-If you wish to provide an alternative installation directory substitute step 4
+This will install SIMPLE in the 'build' directory.
+If you wish to provide an alternative installation directory, substitute step 4
 with:

     $ cmake -DCMAKE_INSTALL_PREFIX=<alternative directory> ../
     $ make -j install

-Step 4 also assumes that gcc/gfortran and FFTW are installed in fairly standard directories on your machine.
+Step 4 assumes that gcc/gfortran and FFTW are installed in fairly standard directories on your machine.
 In case you have a more exotic setup you can provide the paths pointing to your custom gcc/gfortran & FFTW by substituting step 4 with: